 8) Understand the laws governing returns

-Your e-commerce return policy isn’t just a good business practice – it’s the law.
-Under federal law, you must accept back merchandise that is defective.
+Your eCommerce return policy isn’t just a good business practice – it’s the law.
+Under U.S. federal law, you must accept back any merchandise that is defective.
 In addition, customers have three days to change their minds about products that cost at least $25.
 Additional state laws may also apply to your returns policy.
-Save yourself embarrassment and the appearance of being shady by keeping on top of the latest legal requirements for e-commerce returns.
+Save yourself the embarrassment and the appearance of being shady by keeping on top of the latest legal requirements for eCommerce returns.

 9) Watch your profit margins

-Returns can erase your profit on sale items, so consider a returns policy that excludes products you sell at a steep discount.
-Make sure that your retail prices include enough margin to cover your operating expenses.
-The cost of returns is an operating expense, so include that in your pricing calculations.
+Returns can erase your profit on sale items, so consider a returns policy that excludes products you sell at a discount.
+Make sure that your retail prices include enough margin to cover your operating expenses, including the cost of returns.

 10) Re-engage customers

-Don’t consider a return the end of the line with you customer.
+Don’t consider a return the end of the line with your customer.
 That customer was interested enough in your business to place an order; there’s a good chance you can lure them back.
-After a return, re-engage with your customer to keep the relationship alive.
+After a return, re-engage with your customers to keep the relationship alive.

-If you handled the return right, you left your customer with a warm, fuzzy feeling.
+If you handled the return well, you left them with a warm, fuzzy feeling.
 That person could become a loyal and profitable customer.

-You might find returns frustrating and demoralizing, but you should never let your customers see this.
-Show empathy when a customer expresses frustration, and you can turn their anger into gratitude.
+You might find returns frustrating and demoralizing, but you should never let your customers see that.
+Show empathy when a customer expresses frustration, and you may turn their anger into gratitude.
 Thank your customers for doing their part in completing the returns process.